 Georgetown McDonough, the top MBA program at the intersection of business and government, takes advantage of its Washington D.C. location, its connections to the greater Georgetown University community, and its Jesuit roots while at the same time focusing on the global nature of twenty-first century business.
 Your application should show that you need the education provided by McDonough to achieve your goals and that you wholeheartedly embrace its values.

 1. Why You?
-(Hint: We are looking for an answer that cannot be found from research on our website.)
-(750 words or fewer)
+(Hint: we are looking for an answer that cannot be found from research on our website) (750 words or fewer)

-You could start with a highly influential experience that influence your decision to pursue an MBA, go into more depth about what you hope to achieve and why you believe Georgetown is the best place for you to achieve it.
+You could start with a highly influential experience that molded your decision to pursue an MBA, go into more depth about what you hope to achieve and why you believe Georgetown is the best place for you to achieve it.

 Alternatively, you could start with a day in the future where you attain your goal and then circle back to discuss the development of that goal and McDonough’s role in helping you achieve it.
 You can also discuss how you intend to contribute to McDonought’s community.